uwuPlugins/uwuJobs/README.md

 # uwuJobs Minecraft Plugin

-uwuJobs is a fun Minecraft plugin that adds a simple job system to your server.
+uwuJobs is the BEST Minecraft plugin that adds a simple job system to your server.
 Earn XP and compete with other players in six different jobs: Miner, Lumberjack, Farmer, Shoveler, Builder and Hunter.
 Check out the commands below to get started!

 > **Note**
 > If you are looking to contribute to this project, you might want to take a look at our [developer docs](https://github.com/uwuPlugins/uwuJobs/blob/master/docs/README.dev.md) instead.